yobad/AppDevIII2024/_posts/2024-02-23-Lecture5_Navigation.md

 - Let's try to reuse the same page and simply navigate to it using `GoToAsync`
 - Modify the event handlers in the `MainPage` and the `VideosPage` to navigate to this `CommentPage`
   - Without passing arguments (only passing the route as argument to `GoToAsync()`)
-  - With 1 simple argument: using the constructor `public CommentsPage(int userid)`
+  - With arguments: provide a UserId, ProfilePic and Comments.